andrewiggins/react-suspense-sandbox/src/suspense/README.md

 simple as possible examples.
 Learnings from exploring how it works are added here.

+> Currently this project doesn't build due to some issue with react-cache.
+It
+> appears released React suspense for data fetching may not use this package so
+> I'm not focusing on fixing it right now

 ## Initial thoughts

 - Suspense **pauses** the rendering of a subtree.
 Meaning updates are queued but